 As it is not known if COVID-19 vaccine reactogenicity is increased with coadministration, vaccines should preferably be given in different limbs.

-There is insufficient information to determine the duration of protection from the vaccine.
+Clinical trial follow-up is ongoing to determine the duration of protection from the vaccine.

 Vaccinated persons should continue to follow all current public health guidance to protect themselves and others.